sohamdevikar/clone/README.md

 # clone
-this is my first project
+this is my first project in this project I create the clone of the Web pages of Spotify page